100518832/werewolf-game-deck-generator/README.md

 deck = card_selection(10,0,1, 'villager', 'villager', 'werewolf', 'seer')
 >>> (['villager', 'villager', 'werewolf', 'seer', 'sorceress', 'villager', 'diseased', 'cupid', 'cult_leader', 'lycan'], 1)
 ```
-The output is a tuple contining a list of the deck roles, and the score of the deck.
+The output is a tuple containing a list of the deck roles, and the score of the deck.
 As you can see our optional string arguments passed to the function ```card_selection``` were ``` 'villager', 'villager', 'werewolf', 'seer' ``` , and therefore these roles were forced into the deck; however, forced roles are added to the deck before the selection process.
-This means that you can bypass roles that normally can not be played togther as long as they are both forced to the ```deck``` as optional string arguments.
+This means that you can bypass roles that normally can not be played together as long as they are both forced to the ```deck``` as optional string arguments.

-There are 4 dictonaries within the ww.py script:
+There are 4 dictionaries within the ww.py script:

 ```
 card_points = {'good':{'villager':1, 'witch':4, 'pacifist':-1, 'p.i':3, 'prince':3, 'seer':7, 'spellcaster':1, 'tough_guy':3, 'lycan':-1, 'mason':2, 'old_hag':1, 'mayor':2, 'troublemaker':-3,